glagius/project-lvl2-s487/README.md

 $ make install

 # Start
 You can use absolute and relative filepath.
+Now it supports .json and .yamls files (^_^)

 $ gendiff filepath1 filepath2